SolaceLabs/wireshark-smf-plugin/README.md

 # Wireshark SMF Plugin

 ## Overview
-This project is ...
+This project is a plugin for wireshark that will dissect Solace SMF protocol.
-TODO

 ## Getting Started Quickly